-The Citywide Pipelines Project MND No. 255100 concluded that pipeline projects located within the public right-of-way and city easements could result in significant environmental impacts relating to archaeological resources, which included mitigation to reduce impacts to archaeological resources to below a level of significance.
-Portions of the project area identified within the Sewer and Water Group 812 project would include excavation of previously undisturbed soil which has the potential to contain sensitive archaeological resources.
-Excavation depths within archaeologically sensitive areas will vary between 5 to 26 feet.
+The Citywide Pipelines MND concluded that pipeline projects located within the public rightof-way and city easements could result in significant environmental impacts relating to archaeological resources, and included mitigation to reduce impacts to archaeological resources to below a level of significance.

-To reduce potential archaeological resource impacts to below a level of significance, all excavation within previously undisturbed soil would be monitored by a qualified archaeologist or archaeological monitor and Native American monitor.
-Any significant archaeological resources encountered would be recovered and curated in accordance with the mitigation monitoring and Reporting Program (MMRP) detailed in Section V.
+To reduce potential project impacts to archaeological resources to below a level of significance, excavation within previously undisturbed soil, for either new trench alignments or for replacement of pipelines within the same trench alignment occurring at a deeper depth than the previously existing pipeline, would be monitored by a qualified archaeologist or archaeological monitor and Native American monitor.
+Any significant archaeological resources encountered would be recovered and curated in accordance with the mitigation monitoring and Reporting Program (MMRP) detailed in Section V of the Citywide Pipelines MND.